mrparkers/terraform-provider-keycloak/docs/resources/keycloak_realm.md

 - `verify_email` - (Optional) When true, users are required to verify their email address after registration and after email address changes.
 - `login_with_email_allowed` - (Optional) When true, users may log in with their email address.
 - `duplicate_emails_allowed` - (Optional) When true, multiple users will be allowed to have the same email address.
 This attribute must be set to `false` if `login_with_email_allowed` is set to `true`.
+- `ssl_required` - (Optional) Can be one of following values: 'none, 'external' or 'all'

 ##### Themes